atoomnetmarc/3D-Sorting-Algorithm-Visualizer/docs/Implementation.md

   - **Count the number of iterations (yields)** during sorting.
   - **Assert that the number of iterations does not exceed a maximum threshold** based on the algorithm and input size.
 - Include test cases for:
-  - Empty arrays
+  - Empty arrays (skipped if unsupported)
   - Single-element arrays
   - Already sorted arrays
   - Reverse sorted arrays
   - Arrays with duplicates
-  - Arrays with negative numbers
+  - Arrays with negative numbers (skipped if unsupported)
-  - Large random arrays
+  - Large random arrays (skipped for slow algorithms)
 - Use **Jest** as the JavaScript testing framework, which supports async tests and is easy to set up.
 - Define **maximum iteration limits** conservatively based on the expected worst-case complexity of each algorithm (e.g., Bubble Sort worst case ≈ n²).
 - Automate these tests to run on every code change to catch regressions early.
+- **All tests should pass** when algorithms respect their domain constraints.

 ---